 To state the obvious, legal entities often have more than one owner.
 Management charts start with a single person at the top.
 Less obvious is the fact that charts with an unknown number of top-level nodes also creates dramatically more complex layout challenges from a mathematical perspective.

 Management charts sometimes show dotted line relationships where an employee reports to more than one manager.
 Business org charts are inherently more complex since each entity can have an unlimited number of parent and subsidiary relationships.

 Legal entities bring another dimension of complexity to drawing an org chart.
 Ownership relationships can “skip” generations.
 Generation skipping in org charts is the idea that one entity can own another entity directly, as a parent, and indirectly as a grandparent (or higher).

 These three differences between legal entity organizational charts and management org charts underscore the importance of using entity management software designed to generate these kinds of charts.

 You can create a dynamic, visual presentation of a client’s entire ownership structure.
 Lextree automates the creation of org charts.

-The cliché that a picture is worth 1,000 words is not very useful to lawyers who deal in words, not pictures.
+The cliché that a picture is worth 1,000 words is not useful to lawyers who deal in words, not pictures.

 Calendaring and notifications are indispensable for lawyers.
-These simple tools can become powerful agents of client enagement for the busy lawyer.
+These simple tools can become powerful agents of client engagement for the busy lawyer.
 Entity management software allows lawyers to set long-term and recurring alerts for themselves and clients.
 Consider two examples: document expiration monitoring and compliance requirements.